flint-bot/sparky/README.md

 const app = express();
 app.use(bodyParser.json());

-// add route for path that which is listening for web hooks app.post('/webhook', spark.webhookListen());
+// add route for path that is listening for web hooks app.post('/webhook', spark.webhookListen());

 // start express server